-- a) No poverty (SDG 1): The Party's logo is a "sack full of dreams" and to this effect, the Party has strived to undertake an awareness exercise nationally to rally all in influential positions to advocate for job creation and better pay for all workers of this beautiful country.
-Poverty should be a thing of the past. - b) Quality education (SDG 4): the party believes that for the country to achieve its dream of being a developed country status, education has to be key in attaining this attainable dream. - c) Gender equality (SDG 5): the party encourages mainstreaming of gender equality in project and programmes by incorporating compliance to one third gender rule in procurement and all party engagements. - d) Reduced inequalities (SDG 10): As a party, we endeavour that all communities of Kenya will be accommodated in all activities the party undertaken.
+- a) No poverty (SDG 1): The Party has strived to undertake an awareness exercise nationally to rally all in influential positions to advocate for job creation and better pay for all workers of this beautiful country.
+Poverty should be a thing of the past. - b) Quality education (SDG 4): the party believes that for the country to achieve its dream of being a developed country status, education has to be key in attaining this attainable dream. - c) Gender equality (SDG 5): the party encourages mainstreaming of gender equality in project and programmes by incorporating compliance to one third gender rule in procurement and all party engagements. - Reduced inequalities (SDG 10): As a party, we endeavour that all communities of Kenya will be accommodated in all activities the party undertaken.